luismiguelcasadodiaz/NetPractice/README.md

 IPs 1 to 127 are in network 1, with a /25 mask.
 IPs 129 to 191 are in network 3 with a /26 mask.
 IPs 253 and 254 are in network 2 with a /30 mask.
 Available IPs are 193 to 251. with a /27 mask we have two networks. -One for IPs between 193 and 223 and one between 225 and 254.
-I select 193 and 194.
+The last one overlaps with ips in network two.
+So, the only option is a network 151.158.48.192/27.
+I select IPs 193 and 194.
 Fill the gap in route one routing table to 151.158.48.192/27.